rakeshbs/solidity_compiler_helper/README.md

 `solc_helper contract.sol`

-This will generate a javascript file and print out a statement like follows.
+This will generate a javascript file and print out a statement like the following.

 `loadScript('/path/contract.js')`